On the $\mathcal{P}$-positions of some infinite families of Slow $A$-Nim

+We now turn to future work.
+Proposition~\ref{prop:Game_n_A_Strong} and computational evidence lead to the conjecture that the structure of Theorem~\ref{thm:P-pos_ex_AL} generalizes for play on at least $k$ stacks.

-\begin{conjecture} For the game $\SN{n}{A}$ with $A=\{k,k+1,\ldots,n\}$, let $s = \sp \bmod (2k)$ and $o$ be the number of stack heights that are odd.
-Then for all positions in the game, $s$ and $o$ have the same parity, and the set of \P-positions is given by is given by
+\begin{conjecture} For the game $\SNr{n}{A}$ with $A=\{k,k+1,\ldots,n\}$, let $s = \sp \bmod (2k)$ and $o$ be the number of stack heights that are odd.
+Then for all positions in the game, $s$ and $o$ have the same parity, and the set of \P-positions is given by

 \end{conjecture}

 Figure~\ref{fig:atleastk} shows the position grids for $A=\{6,7,8,9\}$ (conjectured) and for $A=\{8,9\}$ (proven).
 Note that the columns for which $o \in A$ are $\N$-positions, and that the modulus of $2k$, where $k=\min(A)$, shrinks the position grid in a way that we still have the same triangular structure, just on a smaller scale.